the way of Helcim

 Chapter 2

 Our mission is to build the world's most loved payments company.
-Our vision is a future where small businesses are empowered to compete on par with giants.
+Our vision is a future where ambitious business owners can achieve any scale.

 As an organization, we need to collectively aim for a greater purpose.
 Beyond a paycheck, what makes us get up in the morning and bring our best to our work?
 What is our purpose as an organization?
 A concise mission statement helps us define who we want to be.
 The vision statement communicates the impact that we hope to have.
 We filter our decisions through those statements and they give us a clearer idea on the right path to take.